Seiderlord/obesta-demo/README.md

 # Conclusion

-In conclusion, the proposed solution offers a comprehensive approach to address the challenges of developing an platform while meeting the requirements of functionality, security, and scalability.
+In conclusion, the proposed solution offers a comprehensive approach to address the challenges of developing a platform while meeting the requirements of functionality, security, and scalability.
 By breaking down the problem into smaller challenges and leveraging a combination of technologies, the solution provides a solid foundation for building a robust and reliable software solution.

 Overall, with careful planning, thoughtful consideration of technologies, and adherence to security and scalability principles,